ttulka/thistledb/README.md

-# ThistleDB - A Simple JSON Database
+# ThistleDB - Simple JSON Database

-A simple JSON database based on the file-access with server-client approach.
+Simple JSON database based on the file-access with server-client approach.

 With the non-blocking server and the reactive (asynchronous non-blocking) client.